Do you have piriformis syndrome, or is the pain due to something else.

 If you have chronic pain in your hip, you may have been told it was piriformis syndrome.
 As defined by Wikipedia, “Piriformis syndrome is a controversial condition which is believed to result from compression of the sciatic nerve around the piriformis muscle.
 Symptoms may include pain and numbness in the buttocks and down the leg.[Often symptoms are worsened with sitting or running.”

 Our evaluation revealed that she had foot overpronation on the left side causing her foot to fall in and resulting in her right hip being markedly lower.
 I also noted that when standing, her pelvis was torqued, and ranges of motion in the hips were restricted, especially in rotation and lateral bending to the right.
 She needed to grab onto the table while performing a squat since she felt unstable and her neck rotation was restricted to the right, something she was unaware of.
-She looked very similar to this example on the left side while she was standing.
+She looked very similar to this example on the left side while standing.

 I explained that her problem was most likely developmental and present at the age of 6 however, she was unaware of it until recently.
 The shoulder blade pain was her warning of things to come.

 It is quite common for people to have preexisting postural problems that they were unaware of because they were not causing discomfort.
 Patients are often surprised and at times refuse to believe it, even though it is an objective finding.
+This is why it is important during an exam to take a holistic approach, which means to look at everything and be thorough to allow for a complete understanding of why the patient hurts.
+This connecting of the dots is helpful as it allows patients to better understand how a pain in one part of the body may come from another area that may have no symptoms at all.

-Piriformis syndrome or a body style and gait related issue?
+Piriformis syndrome or a body style and gait-related issue?

 The evaluation showed that she had an asymmetrical body style and that the myofascia which is the connective tissue that surrounded her core and her body musculature had simply adapted and tightened, worsening the condition, resulting in right hip strain.
 The tight core muscles also pulled her shoulders forward which was evident upon my initial consultation with her, and was likely the mechanism behind her chronic shoulder blade pain As I performed myofascial release to the fascia surrounding her abdominal muscles, she noticed the tension on her shoulders as she lifted her arms up.
 It was also noted that her left leg was tight but the typical compensation as discussed in the book Cheating Mother Nature, what you need to know to beat chronic pain was apparent since her right lateral leg fascia was tight restricting proper right ankle function and also straining the hip and the knee on the symptomatic side.